carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Note: CloudFront provides two ways to send authenticated requests to an Amazon S3 origin: origin access control (OAC) and origin access identity (OAI).
 OAC is recommeded.
 - Use `AWS Athena` (Serverless Query Engine) to perform analytics directly against S3 objects using SQL query and save the analysis report in another S3 bucket.
   - Use Case: one time SQL query on S3 objects, S3 access log analysis, serverless queries on S3, IoT data analytics in S3, etc.
+- Integration with SNS: You can create `S3 event notification` to push events e.g. `s3:ObjectCreated:\*` to SNS topic, SQS queue or execute a Lambda function.
+It is possible that you receive single notification for two writes to non-versioned object at the same time.
+Enable versioning to ensure you get all notifications.

 #### S3 Tiered Storage (Storage Classes)